lesliedigsby/lesliedigsby/README.md

 - 👋 Hi, I’m @lesliedigsby
-- 👀 I’m interested in ... learning more about software development
+- 👀 I’m interested in ... learning more about software development and data science
 - 🌱 I’m currently learning ...
-Python
+Python, SQL
 - 📫 How to reach me ... lesliedigsby@gmail.com
 - ⚡ Fun fact: ...
 I love going to the gym to lift, road cycling, and motorsports.